Neigh: Neigh of worry and for calling

 This neigh is much louder and higher-pitched, and can be heard from a great distance.
 It can be heard by a worried animal preparing to flee, or by a horse separated from its companions, looking for signs of other horses in the vicinity.
 The animal is waiting for a response that will provide the information it is seeking.
 This cry is easily recognizable, deafening a person standing next to the horse at the same time.
-What's more, the animal emitting it generally adopts a very specific position, raising its head to clear its throat, which increases the power of the sound produced.
+The animal emitting it generally adopts a very specific position, raising its head to clear its throat, which increases the power of the sound produced.
 Brood mares often neigh to call their foals close to them when they stray too far.

 Other sounds

 Other sounds produced by the horse are not neighs, but squeaks of mirth or pain, or whinnies of suffering.
 The loudest squeak is also a threat: it indicates that the horse is about to express its anger physically, for example during a group feeding or when a mare pushes a stallion away.